bokkypoobah/AigangPresaleContractAudit/audit/code-review/MiniMeToken.md

 ///  token controller contract, which Giveth will call a "Campaign" contract MiniMeToken is Controlled {

+    // BK Ok
+    string public name;                //The Token's name: e.g. DigixDAO Tokens
+    // BK Ok - Using uint8 instead on the non-standard uint256
-    string public name;                //The Token's name: e.g. DigixDAO Tokens uint8 public decimals;             //Number of decimals of the smallest unit string public symbol;              //An identifier: e.g. REP string public version = 'MMT_0.1'; //An arbitrary versioning scheme
+    uint8 public decimals;             //Number of decimals of the smallest unit
+    // BK Ok
+    string public symbol;              //An identifier: e.g. REP
+    // BK Ok
+    string public version = 'MMT_0.1'; //An arbitrary versioning scheme